-The Audit Committee discussed and reviewed with the independent auditors all communications required by generally accepted auditing standards, including those described in Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees" and, with and without management present, discussed and reviewed the results of the independent auditors' work.
+The Audit Committee discussed and reviewed with the independent auditors all communications required by auditing standards generally accepted in the United States of America, including those described in Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees" and, with and without management present, discussed and reviewed the results of the independent auditors' work.

-The Audit Committee reviewed the audited financial statements of the Company as of and for the fiscal year ended August 31,2002, with management and the independent auditors.
+The Audit Committee reviewed the audited financial statements of the Company as of and for the fiscal year ended August 31,2003, and met with and discussed such financial statements with management and the independent auditors.

-Based on the above-mentioned review and discussions with management and the independent auditors, the Audit Committee recommended to the Board that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended August 31, 2002, for filing with the Securities and Exchange Commission.
+Based on the above-mentioned review and discussions with management and the independent auditors, the Audit Committee recommended to the Board that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended August 31, 2003, for filing with the Securities and Exchange Commission.
 The Audit Committee also recommended the reappointment, subject to shareholder approval, of KPMG and the Board concurred in such recommendation.

-Date: November 25, 2002
+Date: November 13, 2003